SudhinPillai26/Big_Johns_SQL_PowerBI_Project/README.md

 ## Business Problems

-The following queries were created to solve specific business questions.
-Each query is designed to analyze key indicators of the pizza sales data to gain insights into Big John's business performance.
+The following queries analyze key indicators of pizza sales to provide insights into Big John's business performance.

 ### 1. KPI's